tolik518/factorion-bot/factorion-bot-reddit/README.md

 # Contributing

 Feel free to submit issues or pull requests if you would like to contribute to this project.
-Help with ideas, math, code, documentation, etc. is greatly appreciated.
+Help with ideas, math, code, documentation, translations, etc. is greatly appreciated.
 If you are unsure about how to start, visit [Contributing](CONTRIBUTING.md)

 ## Nix Devshell